bob-the-hamster/wander/README.txt

 NEW IN THIS RELEASE

-  * Character portraits
+  * More Character portraits
   * Some reworked dialog

-RECENT CHANGES

-  * Game data is now GPL licenced
-  * New music by Mike Caron
+  * Mini-Golf Mini-game finished
   * New music by Jabbercat
-  * All non-GPL-compatible music removed
-  * Unfinished Mini-Golf Mini-Game playtestable at the end
-  * Spelling fixes
-  * Misc minor bugfixes

 ---
 HOW TO PLAY